yangkaiyuan1027/DGP-AMIO/README.md

 * Note that when preparing your own data, please represent genes in all your data files with gene symbols.

 ## Zenodo
 We also published the code and data of DGP-AMIO on Zenodo.
-You can view and download them via the DOI: 10.5281/zenodo.15081814
+You can view and download them at [10.5281/zenodo.15081814](https://zenodo.org/records/15081814)